 Consider whether removal of the wreck is necessary

-Based on risk assessment, taking into account traffic densities, traffic patterns, under-keel clearances, draft restrictions, etc authorities should consider whether the removal of the wreck is necessary.
+Based on risk assessment, taking into account traffic densities, traffic patterns, under-keel clearances, draft restrictions, tidal range and currents in the area, proximity to shore, etc, authorities should consider whether the removal of the wreck is necessary.

 If the decision is made to remove the wreck, a comprehensive salvage plan must be developed.
 It should again assess the risk and consider all aspects of the operation.